maxrevilo/python-push/README.rst

 Python Push Notification Manager
 ===========
 | Python Push is a Python server-side library for sending Push Notifications to multiple mobile platforms.
-| This library is still in its very early stages, for now it is only supported Ping Pushes, which means that no data is sent in the push, but the `Demo Application <https://github.com/maxrevilo/python-push-demo/>`_ shows a way to handle this using post syncronization wich is even better than send the info in the push.
+| This library is still in its **very early stages**, for now it is only supported Ping Pushes, which means that no data is sent in the push, but the `Demo Application <https://github.com/maxrevilo/python-push-demo/>`_ shows a way to handle this using post syncronization wich is even better than send the info in the push.
+| Again this library **is not yet ready for production projects**.

 Supported Platforms
 ==========